 Developed Nursing Robots to deliver food

 Because of demand from isolation centers at Corona hospitals, a simple but autonomous robot or trolley to deliver food and medicines has been developed and tested at the innovation center.
-Those robots has been delivered to Nepal Army Hospital, Kathmandu.
-Second robot is now ready to be delivered to Rautahat.
-6 more robots have been built out of which 1 has been distribute.
+More than 6 Nursing Robot has been built and delivered to the different hospitals.
+Nepal Army Hospital, Birjung Hospital are few of them.

 Pneumask Project and PAPR

-So far more than 60 units of Pneumasks and 20 units of PAPR have been distributed and we wish that they will help keep the frontline workers safe.
-To learn more about this project, click here and to learn more about Pneumasks click here.
+So far more than 152 units of Pneumasks and 92 units of PAPR have been distributed and we wish that they will help keep the frontline workers safe.
+Click here to learn more about Pneumasks that we derived from The Pneumask Project.

 Development of a positive pressure hood for isolation and non-invasive ventilation